NextronSystems/analysis-cockpit-manual/upgrade/cluster.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 In this section we will perform the actual upgrade of the Analysis Cockpit and your cluster nodes.
+Please following the instructions carefully, and follow the sequence of updates according to this manual.
+Please do not continue if you don't have a backup/snapshot ready to restore your cluster in case of a disaster.

 Cluster Node Upgrade
 ~~~~~~~~~~~~~~~~~~~~

 .. hint::
-    It is recommended that you update one node at a time,
+    It is recommended that you update all your nodes at the
-    in particular when a reboot is required.
-It is not
+    same time.
+Do not update your Analysis Cockpit until
-    necessary to remove the node from the cluster for the update.
+    all your notes are finished with the update.

-If all the above tasks are completed, you can start to upgrade
+If all the above tasks from the checklist are completed, you
-your cluster nodes.
-Connect to your cluster nodes via SSH and
+can start to upgrade your cluster nodes.
+Connect to your
-run the following commands:
+cluster nodes via SSH and run the following commands:

 .. code-block:: console